 Cedar Ridge Nature Preserve

-Cedar Ridge Preserve, formerly known as the Dallas Nature Center, offers visitors over nine miles of natural surface trails to explore.
+Cedar Ridge Preserve, formerly the Dallas Nature Center, offers visitors over nine miles of natural surface trails to explore.

-If this is your first time to visit Cedar Ridge, then be sure you take the .5-mile guided nature hike to be introduced to the vegetation of the area.
+If this is your first time visiting Cedar Ridge, be sure to take the .5-mile guided nature hike to learn about the area’s vegetation.

-As some of the only hills in the Dallas-Fort Worth area, these trails are special treat.
-As the elevation allows you to not only enjoy some nice views, but to also get a little extra workout in.
+As some of the only hills in the Dallas-Fort Worth area, these trails are a special treat.
+As the elevation allows you to not only enjoy some nice views but also get a little extra workout in.

-Be sure to take the Cedar Brake Trail if you want a little extra workout and some pretty views.
-If you want an easier hike, then do the Cat Tail Pond hike.
+Be sure to take the Cedar Brake Trail for a little extra workout and some pretty views.
+If you want an easier hike, do the Cat Tail Pond hike.

-In addition to all of this, you will also find butterfly gardens, picnic areas, and a couple of streams for you to enjoy during your visit to the Nature Center.
+In addition to all of this, the nature center also features butterfly gardens, picnic areas, and a couple of streams.

 Either way, Cedar Ridge Nature Center is one of the best spots for hiking in Dallas!